junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Or you just want to practice those little tricks you learned by watching him work," a third angel mocks.

 "Who doesn't want to be his apprentice?" the one getting mocked rebuts.
-"He isn't called the professional and the artist for no reason.
+"He isn't called the Professional or the Artist for no reason.
 It's real art watching him work."

 "Except when you do it, you're just like a butcher."